kumahq/kuma-website/docs/docs/1.1.x/policies/fault-injection.md

 `FaultInjection` is a policy, which is applied to the connection between dataplanes.
 As most of the policies, `FaultInjection` supports the powerful mechanism of matching, which allows you to precisely match source and destination dataplanes.

 ::: warning
-`FaultInjection` policy available only for L7 HTTP traffic, `kuma.io/protocol: http` is mandatory tag for the destination selector.
+`FaultInjection` policy is available only for L7 HTTP traffic, therefore `kuma.io/protocol` is a mandatory tag for the destination selector and must be of value `http`, `http2` or `grpc`.
 :::

 ### HTTP Faults